 I was an English major in college.
 I’ve always loved words, and one of the greatest lessons I learned while earning my degree was how to analyze the writing of others—which was the first step on my path to become an editor.
 It certainly was not the last.

 I have to agree with this comment made by another listserve member: “I’d say that there were two kinds of English majors at my college, so far as I could see.
 Some were serious about reading and writing.
 Others just didn’t know what to major in but they kind of liked to read novels.
 Maybe those are the kind of ‘English majors’ who come cheap because they are still kind of clueless.”

 Another commented, “I have an English degree, and while I learned many wonderful skills, professional editing was not among them.
 The degree gave me a nice skill-set to begin to learn editing and proofreading, but that’s it.
 Years later, I’m still learning and striving to improve.”

-I believe one of the reasons my clients hire me initially (and continue to hire me for subsequent projects) is because I have real world experience (which you can learn more about here).
-I have acquired a skill set far beyond the one I had when I graduated from college, and I continue to invest in myself by continuing to educate myself so I can help my author-clients produce the best stories possible.
+I believe one of the reasons my clients hire me initially (and continue to hire me for subsequent projects) is because I have real world editing experience (which you can learn more about here).
+Through years of experience and training, I have acquired a skill set far beyond the one I had when I graduated from college.
+I continue to invest in myself through workshops, webinars, and editing-specific coursework so I can help my author-clients produce the best stories possible.